 Metro Transit Zero-Emission Bus (ZEB) Transition Plan

-Under state statute, the Metropolitan Council is responsible for developing a Zero-Emission Bus and electric vehicle transition plan and revise the plan once every five years (Minn.
+Under state statute, the Metropolitan Council is responsible for developing a Zero-Emission Bus and electric vehicle transition plan and revise the plan once every three years (Minn.
 Stat.
 473.3927).
 The initial plan was submitted to the Legislature in February 2022.

 Zero-Emission Bus Transition Plan [PDF]